April 8, 2023

 Authors' Note:

-poor, sure, more: words often used for rhyming at the ends of poetic or lyric lines (random example: I'd like to ensure / That our love will bring more); non-rhotic speakers will claim that these words mutually rhyme as indicated in the phonetic renderings paw, shaw, maw.
+Poor, sure, more is a trio of words often used for rhyming in poetic or song-lyric lines (a random example: I'd like to ensure / That our love will bring more).
+Non-rhotic speakers apparently find that these words rhyme as indicated in the phonetic renderings pawshawmaw.
+To rhotic ears, however, the partial rhyming of 'sure' and 'more' sounds as amateurish as pairing 'time' and 'fine'.

 You can find lots of other verses on this blog under the listing "Poets' Corner".
 Click HERE.